The Four Basic Types

 Superficial spreading melanoma is by far the most common type, accounting for about 70 percent of all cases.
 This is the one most often seen in young people.
-As the name suggests, this melanoma grows along the top layer of the skin for a fairly long time before penetrating more deeply.
+As the name suggests, this melanoma grows along the top layer of the skin for some time before penetrating more deeply.

 The first sign is the appearance of a flat or slightly raised discolored patch that has irregular borders and is somewhat asymmetrical in form.
 The color varies, and you may see areas of tan, brown, black, red, blue or white.
-This type of melanoma can occur in a previously benign mole.
-The melanoma can be found almost anywhere on the body, but is most likely to occur on the trunk in men, the legs in women, and the upper back in both.
+This type of melanoma can occur in a previously benign mole or arise as a new lesion.
+It can be found almost anywhere on the body but is most likely to occur on the trunk in men, the legs in women, and the upper back in both.

 Acral lentiginous melanoma also spreads superficially before penetrating more deeply.
 It is quite different from the others, though, as it usually appears as a black or brown discoloration under the nails or on the soles of the feet or palms of the hands.
-This type of melanoma is sometimes found on dark-skinned people, and can often advance more quickly than superficial spreading melanoma and lentigo maligna.
+This type of melanoma is sometimes found on dark-skinned people and tends to advance more often than superficial spreading melanoma and lentigo maligna because it is detected later.
 It is the most common melanoma in African-Americans and Asians, and the least common among Caucasians.